ngxs/store/README.md

 but reduces much of the boilerplate that is usually associated with those patterns by using modern TypeScript language features such as classes and decorators.

-when in include the module in the import, you can pass root stores along with options.
-If you are lazy loading, you can use the `forFeature` option with the same arguments.

 ## Installing
 To get started, lets install the package thru npm: